loweisz/my-home/src/pages/creating_components_with_plop/index.md

 ---
-title: 'Easily create components with plop JS'
+title: 'Add automated code templates for react components'
 date: 'June 2nd, 2020'
 abstract: 'Speed up your day to day work with an easy way of creating components with plopJS'
 heroImage: 'popcorn.jpeg'
 index: 6
 ---

-If you work with a component based framework like react, you most likely create several components and with every component you have to create more that one file with almost the same content.
+If you work with a component based framework or anything else that contains always the same structure for its parts, you most likely create several components and with every component you have to create more that one file with almost the same content.

 Creating those files and writing always the same structure for components can be quite annoying.
-I will show you in this article, how you can speed up this process, create your own easy scripts that will handle all of that for you.
+I will show you in this article, how you can speed up this process, create your own easy scripts and templates that will handle all of that for you.
-The goals is to have one command that spits out everything you need for your component at once and will always have the same structure.
+The goals is to have one command that spits out everything you need for your component at once and will always have the same custom structure.

-Let's find out how you can save some time.

 ### Using templates from your IDE